UNINETTSigma2/documentation/code_development/building.md

 A suggestion is to place the new shared library in `$HOME/lib64` and using `export LD_PRELOAD=$HOME/lib64/libfakeintel.so` to insert the fake test function.

-In addition the envionment variable *MKL_ENABLE_INSTRUCTIONS* can also have a significant effect.
+In addition the environment variable *MKL_ENABLE_INSTRUCTIONS* can also have a significant effect.
 Setting the variable to AVX2 is adviced.
 Just changing it to AVX have a significant negative impact.

 For performance impact and more about running software with MKL please see